savo-kovacevic-devtech/Python101/slides.md

 multiline = '''Henlo
 It is me'''
 another_multiline = (
-    'This hase no whitespace '
+    'This has no whitespace '
     'in between.'
 )
 ```